Ben-Ortiz/GroupmeFantasyFootballBot/README.md

 So the team that won the week 1 weekly is Team Red, because Patrick Mahomes scored 35 fantasy points.

 ### The Weeklys are:
-- [x] WEEK 1: Get Schwifty - Team with the single highest scoring starter
+- :check_mark WEEK 1: Get Schwifty - Team with the single highest scoring starter
 - [ ] WEEK 2: Chicks Dig The Long Ball - Team with the starting QB with the longest pass
 - [x] WEEK 3: Bench Warmer - Team with the most total points from their bench
 - [x] WEEK 4: Run Forrest Run! - Team with the starting RB with the most rushing yards